KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a configured limit or quota is exceeded.

-    throw [System.IdentityModel.LimitExceededException]::New("a configured limit or quota is exceeded.")
+    throw [System.IdentityModel.LimitExceededException]::New('a configured limit or quota is exceeded.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.LimitExceededException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.LimitExceededException.aspx)